- 6-lane, 25m pool

 What does my child need to bring to lessons?

 Your child should bring appropriate swimming attire for swimming distances, jumping in, and participating in some games and activities.
 For children with longer hair, if long enough to tie back please do so.
-Goggles are highly suggested for any level but a must for Swim Kids 1-10.
+Goggles are permitted, but not required for children in Swim Kids levels 1-10.
+Goggles are not recommended for preschool-aged children as they do not become comfortable putting their face in the water.
 Goggles can be purchased at Bob Snodgrass Recreation Complex.

 Starfish/Duck – (6months – 3 years) – Parented